MVC Bundle and Minification at Sitecore

 Visual Studio 2013

-Note that you don't need to add anything at Global.ascx class to register bundle as default ASP.NET MVC bundle behavior.
+Note that you don't need to add anything in the Global.asax class to register bundles, as you would with default ASP.NET MVC bundle behavior.

 using Sitecore;